mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is lightweight

-Nano blocks are small (~200 bytes), yet stateful.
-Each block contains all the information about an account at that point in time: account number, balance, representative.
+Nano blocks are small (~200 bytes), yet stateful, meaning it contains all the information about an account at that point in time: account number, balance, representative.

 A minimal block size allows for lightweight communication resulting in ultrafast transaction confirmation times.

-Nano's block lattice structure allows for trustless operation using <a href="https://docs.nano.org/protocol-design/ledger/?h=prune#ledger-pruning" target="_blank">pruned ledgers</a>.
-This enables Nano to be embedded, enabling greater trustless and distributed applications.
+Stateful blocks combined with a block-lattice structure allow for operation using <a href="https://docs.nano.org/protocol-design/ledger/?h=prune#ledger-pruning" target="_blank">pruned ledgers</a>, enabling Nano to operate with far less storage space and be more easily embedded in applications.